sloniewski/movies-database/README.md

 # Movies Database

-This is a leaerning project.
+This is a leaerning project, with intention to crate a browsable API.